balasuar/slate/source/includes/_restgettax.md

  - Tax - document, line and jurisdiction detail

  **Discount:** decimal, *optional*
 The discount amount to apply to the document.
 This may be used along with the line attribute Discounted in order to distribute a set discount amount proportionally across the applicable document lines.
+This should be an amount, not a percent.

 **DocCode:** string [50], *optional*
 While this is an optional field, serious consideration should be given to using it.
 If no value is sent, AvaTax assigns a GUID value to keep the document unique.
 This can make reconciliation a challenge.